InterDigitalInc/CompressAI/Readme.md

 python examples/codec.py --help
 ```

-An example training script with a rate-distortion loss is provided in
+An examplary training script with a rate-distortion loss is provided in
 `examples/train.py`.
-You can replace the example model in the training script
+You can replace the model used in the training script
-with your own model implemented with CompressAI, and then run the script for a
+with your own model implemented within CompressAI, and then run the script for a
 simple training pipeline:

 ```bash
 python example/train.py -d /path/to/my/image/dataset/ --epochs 300 -lr 1e-4 --batch-size 16 --cuda --save
 ```

-A jupyter notebook illustrating a pre-trained model for learned image
+A jupyter notebook illustrating the usage of a pre-trained model for learned image
 compression is also provided in the `examples` directory:

 ```bash